 “Nothing, Mom.
 You know how we are.
-It’s just a disagreement; it’ll blow over,” I assure her.
+It’s just a stupid argement.
+It'’ll blow over,” I assure her.

 “Are you sure you have to go?” she appeals.
-I hate disappointing Mom, but I’ve decided what I need to do, so tell her yes and return to stuffing clothes into my bag before she can question me further.
+I hate disappointing Mom, but I’ve decided what I need to do.
+So I tell her yes and return to stuffing clothes into my bag before she can question me further.

 “I’ll get your food ready.”
 Mom kisses my cheek.

 I grab him by his collar.
-His shock does little to douse my anger.
+His shock doesn't douse my anger.
 It stokes it because he’d apparently thought he’d get away with messing around with Cait behind my back.
 I pin him to the wall, my forearm pressed tight against his throat.
 "Stay the fuck away from my sister!"
-I’m so mad; I feel myself vibrating.
+I’m so mad; I feel myself trembling.
 Visions of Tom with those women in the bathroom, memories of Elizabeth crying out as some man hurts her, the helplessness I felt then, all flood through my brain.
 Fuck that!
-I’m no longer a helpless kid.
+I’m not a helpless kid anymore.
 No one’s going to harm my family ever again.

 I increase the pressure on his throat.
 "I don't give a shit!
 I'm not having you treat my sister like some easy lay.”
-His face turns red, his eyes wide and panicked in his struggle to breathe.
+His face turns red, his eyes wide and panicked as he struggles to breathe.

-“Adam—“ Justin grabs my arm, but his placating tone enrages me more.
+“Adam—“ Justin grips my arm, but his placating tone enrages me more.
 Ever the politician, pretending to take the high ground when, in fact, he condones Tom’s behavior.
-He probably does the same shit, except he’s much smarter and much more subtle.
+He probably does the same shit, except he’s smarter and much more subtle.